jpodwys/cache-service/README.md

 Set a value by a given key.
 All [available cache modules](#available-cache-modules) attempt to `JSON.stringify` all values passed to `.set()` and `JSON.parse` all values returned from `.get()`.

-> IMPORTANT: The `callback` params takes precedence over the `refresh` param.
+> IMPORTANT: The `callback` param takes precedence over the `refresh` param.
 This means that, when only four arguments are passed and the last param is a function, `cache-service` will assume the last param is `callback`.
 Similarly, if three params are passed and the third is a function, `cache-service` will assume the third param is `callback` rather than `refresh`.
 This is done to maintain backwards compatibility with versions released before the `background refresh` feature was added.

 * key: type: string
 * callback: type: function